 Elaine O’Neal received her Master’s Degree in Social Work at The University of Michigan School of Social Work in 1999 as a CIVITAS Fellow.
 She has since worked in various mental health settings with children, adults, and families in Michigan and Iowa.
 Elaine believes in a strength based approach with all of her clients and challenges them to seek new perspectives for success.
-Elaine has worked with individuals, families, couples and groups on issues such as Behavioral concerns, Anxiety/Stress, Emotional Concerns, Trauma/PTSD, Depression, Blended Families, Relationship Concerns.
+Elaine has worked with individuals, families, couples and groups on issues such as Behavioral Concerns, Anxiety/Stress, Emotional Concerns, Trauma/PTSD, Depression, Blended Families, Relationship Concerns.
 She applies an eclectic approach to therapy utilizing different forms of treatment such as art therapy, sand tray therapy, bibliotherapy, cognitive behavioral therapy, and psychoanalytic therapy with strong focus on the importance and value of relationships in the lives of her clients.
 Elaine is trained in EMDR basic training for both adults and children.

 About April Falzone, LMHC

 April Falzone received her Master's Degree in Mental Health Counseling at Adams State University, Colorado in 2014.
 She has worked at a variety of therapeutic settings in Colorado, Wyoming and Iowa.
-She works with children, adolescents and adult who have experienced abuse and trauma.
+She works with children, adolescents and adults who have experienced abuse and trauma.
 She has an emphasis on using Play Therapy and Motivational Interviewing.
-She works with families on problems related to school, family communication, depression, conflict with peers, self- harm, physical and sexual abuse.
+She works with families on problems related to school, family communication, depression, conflict with peers, self- harm, and physical and sexual abuse.
 April has been trained in EMDR basic trainings and working with Eating Disorders.